The success of Yoga does not lie in the ability to perform postures but in how it positively changes the way we live our life and our relationships.

 Diversity Scholarships For Black, Indigenous and People Of Color

-The diversity scholarships dedicated for BIPOC are one small way Wild Lotus and The Yoga Teachers Lab seek to contribute to the fight against systemic racism, and the hope to widen yoga’s diversity and representation.
-We have been offering these scholarships for the last 4 years.
+The diversity scholarships dedicated for BIPOC are one small way Heart of the Village Yoga seeks to contribute to the fight against systemic racism, and the hope to widen yoga’s diversity and representation.
 Our hope is to support the training of more yoga teachers of color who feel inspired to share the many gifts and benefits of yoga with the community.
 This scholarship covers 70% of tuition with the option of a monthly payment plan to pay the remaining balance.

 Please complete our application and email email@example.com if you would like to be considered for one of these scholarships, as we have a limited number of them available.
 We also encourage all scholarship applicants to practice at the studio to get a deeper feel for our approach to yoga.
 This will be of benefit as well when being considered for the scholarship.